Graduate Certificate in Statistics

 If you would like to know anything more about the course, visit the following pages or e-mail email@example.com.

 You can also visit us throughout the year:

 This nine month part-time distance learning programme covers the relevant first year undergraduate mathematics, and the relevant first and second year probability and statistical theory.
 You only have to be in Sheffield for the exams in early June.

 You will be given directed reading and exercises from standard text books.
 There may also be tailored course material available online.
 Sheffield lecturers will give you feedback and comments on your work, and they'll be available to discuss it with you.

-We ask for a good degree in a relevant quantitative subject (eg, biomedical science, computer science, economics, business studies, medicine) and, preferably, a good performance in A Level mathematics or equivalent (for example some Open University or Royal Statistical Society modules).
+We ask for at least a second class degree in a quantitative subject (eg, biochemistry, biomedical science, computer science, economics, medicine, engineering) and a good A Level pass in mathematics or equivalent.
 Email firstname.lastname@example.org if you have any questions about entry requirements.